 Members of the audience may address the Board of Education on agenda items during consideration of that item and items not on the agenda that are within the Board's subject matter jurisdiction.
 Speaking time is limited to three (3) minutes per speaker with a maximum of twenty (20) minutes per topic.
 Persons wishing to address the Board should complete and submit a Presentation Card, available on the table near the hallway door.
 The Presentation Card must be completed and given to the Secretary prior to the meeting.
-Matters not on the agenda may neither beautypon and the presentation card must be completed and given to the Secretary prior to the meeting.
+Matters not on the agenda may neither be acted upon nor discussed by the Board, but will be researched and responded to in any one of the following ways: 1) by telephone after research; 2) by mail after research; or 3) at a subsequent Board meeting as an agenda item.